with Hattie Bluestone, DPT & Anahita Holden, PhD

 $400 for the series, $200 for Students

-Scholarships available.
+Scholarships up to 50% available.
 Please contact Hattie (email@example.com) for more information.

 In difficult moments, what would it be like to offer yourself the same kindness, care, and support that you would naturally extend to a dear friend?
 Mindful Self-Compassion is an 8-week, empirically-supported program designed to cultivate the resource of self-compassion.
 Developed by Kristin Neff, PhD, pioneering researcher in the field of self-compassion, and Christopher K. Germer, PhD, leader in the integration of mindfulness and psychotherapy, MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care, and understanding.
 The course includes guided meditations, short talks, experiential exercises, group discussion, and take-home practices to integrate self-compassion into daily life.